Is Animation mentor expensive?

 Some guys who applied for the same job I was applying for even had Masters or Post graduate diplomas!

 Does one realise how much it cost to spend 4 years at university?
-Let alone the fact that people like me couldn’t move city and had to do AM on top of our full time job.
+Think about the tuition, the housing….
+Let alone the fact that most people can’t move city and have to do AM on top of a full time job.

-Now don’t get over excited ;-) This doesn’t mean that you just need to pay your $15000 for AM to get a job.
-Your mentors won’t animate your shots for you and you will still have to work realllllly hard to polish this Showreel that will get you where you always wanted to be!
+Now don’t get over excited 😉 This doesn’t mean that you just need to pay your $15,000 AM tuition to get a job.
+Your mentors won’t animate the shots for you and you will still have to work realllllly hard to polish this Showreel that will get you where you always wanted to be!

 Animation is hard, no matter how much you paid or what school you went to but AM gives you access to a crazy community of people who love and live for animation and if you make the most of it, you will definitely reap the rewards of it.

-Animation Mentor might seem expensive at first glance, but it is very much worth it.
+Animation Mentor might seem expensive at first glance, but it is not.

 [update] at the moment, the Short film has been removed from the program.
 I am completely against the idea and I just hope they bring it back very quickly.